stevenjoezhang/live2d-widget/README.en.md

 ## Configuration

-You can refer to the source code of `dist/autoload.js` to see the available configuration options. `autoload.js` will automatically load three files: `waifu.css`, `live2d.min.js`, and `waifu-tips.js`. `waifu-tips.js` creates the `initWidget` function, which is the main function for loading the widget.
+You can refer to the source code of `dist/autoload.js` to see the available configuration options. `autoload.js` will automatically load two files: `waifu.css` and `waifu-tips.js`. `waifu-tips.js` creates the `initWidget` function, which is the main function for loading the widget.
 The `initWidget` function accepts an object-type parameter as the configuration for the widget.
 The following are the available options:

 | Option | Type | Default Value | Description |
 | ------ | ---- | ------------- | ----------- |